BDATS Version 1.1 EPA

 13. Appendices

-Employer Reference The assessment of the Synoptic Project should include the employer’s evaluation against the common criteria.
-This will be documented in the Employer’s Reference, completed and signed off at the Gateway stage.
+Employer Reference The assessment of the Synoptic Project should include the employer’s evaluation against the common criteria and be presented in an appendix of the project report.

 Portfolio Mapping